Advertisement

 Warning

-The administration is already pivoting to a new 10% global surcharge via Section 122 — which, if it survives litigation, would restore much of the prior tariff burden temporarily, stacked on top of 232, 301, and MFN rates.
+The administration pivoted to a new global surcharge via Section 122 — starting at 10%, then raised to the statutory maximum of 15% the very next day.
+If it survives litigation, this would actually exceed the prior IEEPA burden for many goods, stacked on top of 232, 301, and MFN rates.

 The Supreme Court killed Trump's IEEPA "emergency tariffs," but it did not end the tariff era.
-Instead, the administration is pivoting to a new 10% global surcharge under Section 122, stacked on top of Section 232, Section 301, and other existing duties — temporarily, and subject to a 150-day legal and political countdown.
+Instead, the administration pivoted to a new global surcharge under Section 122 — starting at 10% and immediately raised to 15% (the statutory maximum) the very next day, stacked on top of Section 232, Section 301, and other existing duties.
+The clock is now running: 150 days, through around July 24, 2026.